Skip to Main Content

 • Negotiate a payment plan with creditors: Contact your creditors to explain your financial situation.
 They might have hardship programs or payment plans that would help.

-• Payday alternative loans (PAL): Credit unions sometimes have payday alternative loans.
-These loans are for small amounts, usually below $1,000, and are repaid over a few months.
+• Payday alternative loans (PALs): Credit unions sometimes offer payday alternative loans.
+These loans are for small amounts, usually below $2,000, are repaid over a few months and have an interest rate cap of 28 percent.

 There’s a clear winner when it comes to comparing payday vs. installment loans.
-If you find yourself in a difficult financial situation, a payday loan is likely not the lifeline it appears to be.
-With their high fees and short repayment terms, these short-term loans often trap borrowers in a cycle of debt that can be hard to climb out of.
+If you find yourself in a difficult financial situation, a payday loan is unlikely to be the lifeline it appears.
+With their high fees and short repayment terms, these short-term loans often trap borrowers in a cycle of debt.

-Before taking out a payday loan, carefully weigh the pros and cons and take a serious look at installment loans and other payday loan alternatives.
+Before borrowing a payday loan, take a serious look at installment loans and consider other payday loan alternatives.

 Frequently asked questions